united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/grafana-plugins/umh-datasource.md

 We are no longer maintaining this plugin.
 Instead, use our new plugin datasource-v2 for data extraction from factoryinsight.
 {{% /notice %}}

-The **umh datasource** is a Grafana 8.X compatible plugin, that allows you to fetch resources from a database and build queries for your dashboard.
+The umh-datasource is a Grafana 8.X compatible plugin, that allows you to fetch resources from a database and build queries for your dashboard.

 <!-- body -->